Create Cloud RADIUS Network Policies that Uses Entra ID Passwords

 Before we dive into creating a new RADIUS network policy, let’s understand the different components of a network policy.
 Each policy has the following components:

-Allowed IP Addresses: The IP addresses that are allowed to connect to your RADIUS server (these are the Public IP addresses of your access points).
+3. Classic RADIUS: The IP addresses that are allowed to connect to your Cloud RADIUS server (these are the Public IP addresses of your access points).

 Now that we understand the components of a network policy, let’s create a new policy.